 To avoid a large tax bill at the end of the year (a mistake I made one year and will never do again), I set up automatic transfers from my business checking account into my free Digit account — this is a separate business savings account marked for taxes.

-I know how much I usually bring in for each month and divide that into four equal weekly savings transfers.
-Then when it’s time to pay quarterly taxes (get my free workbook for the exact due dates) I simply withdraw the money from the “tax fund” and make the payment to the IRS.
+Then when it’s time to pay quarterly taxes I simply withdraw the money from my Digit “tax fund” and make the payment to the IRS.
 Easy peasy-ish.

 Alright, now that you have some ideas about how to regain your time by automating your freelance business this week, you’re ready to take things to the next level!

 Lucky for you, I’ve created and in-depth online course that dives even deeper into how you can take the stress out of getting things done.
 My new Be Ultra Productive course is available for just